 Today there are entire Reddit communities talking about trading on Robinhood.
 Whether Robinhood turns this recent success into becoming one of the 2 or 3 largest brokers remains to be seen.

-Rapid-fire traders have loved zero commissions, but the party only lasts as long as people are making money from the endeavour.
+Rapid-fire traders have loved zero commissions, but the party only lasts as long as people are making money from the endeavor.

 Advantages of Robinhood

 - Robinhood allows users to invest in cryptocurrencies (a big part of why Robinhood is popular with Millennials).
 They also provide fractional-share investing, for as little as $1.